 • Try Chef John’s Ricotta Pie.
 What’s the difference?
 He doesn’t use wheat berries in his version.

 • For another version without wheat berries is Ricotta Pie.

 • You can also make Easter Pie with rice, instead of wheat berries.
 Easter Rice Pie and Italian Rice Pie are top-rated and turn out beautifully.

 • And finally, for the ambitious bakers, try the version of La Pastiera Napoletana on Allrecipes Italy.

-• Check out our Easter Dessert Recipe Collection.
+Check out our collection of Easter Dessert Recipes.